May 31, 2011

 (from Vegan Cupcakes Take Over the World)

 Almost everything I have ever made from this cookbook has been beyond fabulous.
 I have recommended this cookbook to, literally, a hundred people or more.
 I absolutely adore this cute little book.
 But I'ma be honest wit you.
 The "Gluten Freedom Cupcakes" are... blech.
 They taste okay, but they are really dry and crumbly.
 God help you if you let a kid eat one on your nice rug.
 With the way it crumbles, a dozen little pieces will hit the floor and get smashed into the fibers by tiny feet.
 I am speaking from experience here.
 That little warning aside, everything else in this cookbook is amazing, and this frosting is straight from God's own Heaven.
-It is classic bakery-style buttercream, and it is so good you might feel a ray of holy sunlight shining down on your face while you eat it.
+It is classic bakery-style buttercream, and it is so good you might feel a ray of holy sunlight shining down on your while you eat it.
 Seriously, if wars were fought with this buttercream instead of bullets, they would end in less than two minutes.
 The next time you have PMS, make this frosting.
 It will cure you.

 1/2 cup non-hydrogenated vegan shortening